-Join Lisa Bock for an in-depth discussion in this video Exploring encryption and cryptographic techniques, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Exploring encryption and cryptographic techniques, part of IT Security Foundations: Core Concepts.

 - A Cipher is a code that uses a secret key in order to conceal data.
 Taking a block of plaintext and converting it into ciphertext is called encryption.
 Taking a block of ciphertext and converting it into plaintext is called decryption.
 Encrypting data has been used for centuries.
 Many times, during war efforts.
 For example, a scytale is a baton-like tool with a strip of parchment or leather wrapped around it concealing a message.